Lake Belle Taine

-Lake Belle Taine is a lake in Hubbard County, Minnesota, in the United States.
+Lake Belle Taine is a lake in Hubbard County, Minnesota, United States.

-The lake was first named by the settlers of Hubbard county as "Elbow Lake" for its sharply bent outlines.
-Its name in Ojibwe is Gaa-aachaajigwaatigweyaag zaaga'igan meaning "the lake into which the river pitches and ceases to flow,—dies there" due to it has no visible outlet.
+The lake was first named by the settlers of Hubbard County as "Elbow Lake" for its sharply bent outlines.
+Its name in Ojibwe is Gaa-aachaajigwaatigweyaag zaaga'igan meaning "the lake into which the river pitches and ceases to flow,—dies there" due to it having no visible outlet.
 The first written record of the name, Belle Taine, is found in the survey notes made by Mahlon Black, deputy surveyor, who surveyed Nevis Township in the fall of 1870.